Skip to main content

 nullable: false

-data_type: complex
+data_type: json

-Run the pipeline script again, and now you can query black and white columns with JSON expressions.
+Run the pipeline script again, and now you can query the black and white columns with JSON expressions.

 Add performance hints